Hundreds attend vintage car fundraiser at Dubuque County Fairgrounds

-The constant whir of engines tore through the humid air at the Dubuque County Fairgrounds, where hundreds spent the day viewing vintage cars both on display and on the track.
+The constant whir of engines tore through the humid air at the Dubuque County Fairgrounds, where hundreds spent Saturday viewing vintage cars both on display and on the track.

 Vintage Torque Fest was originally slated for early May, Wells said, but COVID-19 forced organizers to reschedule to the July Fourth weekend.